Programming

 NEW Harvesting Ideas: Fall Teaching Conference

-The Fall Teaching Conference at the University of Missouri is a premier educational development event designed for teaching professionals and instructional support staff.
+The Fall Teaching Conference at the University of Missouri is our premier educational development event designed for teaching professionals and instructional support staff.
 This conference offers a platform to explore evidence-based teaching practices, focusing on emerging topics and trends.
 Attendees can gain practical ideas and solutions to implement immediately as the fall semester begins.

 The conference features thought leaders from Mizzou and beyond, who discuss high-impact practices for student learning, fostering a sense of belonging, and achieving success in college.
 It also provides a valuable opportunity to connect with colleagues and engage in discussions about strategic practices to enhance student learning.